 We recommend that your strategy includes social networks (a whole world unto itself), your website, blog, various landing pages, your emails list and other online communities.

-Example: Our diner shared this video on their Facebook and Instagram pages to share it with there followers and put up some paid Facebook ads to attract new ones.
+Example: Our diner shared this video on their Facebook and Instagram pages to share it with their followers and put up some paid Facebook ads to attract new ones.
 They also made sure to post it on their website and different culinary sites.